jkenlooper/ubiquitous-octo-lamp/docs/development.md

 ssh local-puzzle-massive;
 ```

-Create the `dev` user for Puzzle Massive.
-This user will own the sqlite database
+Create the `dev` user for the development machine.
+This user will own the sqlite
-among other things.
-There are other commands that set up ssh and adds your
+database among other things.
+There are other commands that set up ssh and adds
-public key to your virtual machine.
+your public key to your virtual machine.
 See the bin/init.sh for that if you are
 using a separate machine (virtual machine) as your development machine.

 While logged into the development machine.